GuylianGilsing/SlimApplication/README.md

 ```
 $ npm install
 ```

+# Project structure
+## app folder
+The app folder houses all of your controllers, middleware, and models.
+PSR-4 autoloading has been set up for the following folders:
+- `./app/controllers/`
+- `./app/controllers/api/`
+- `./app/middleware/`
+- `./app/models/`

+## bootstrap
+The bootstrap folder houses all of the files that are used to load (or bootstrap) the project.
+You can add a new item by creating a new folder and refering to it in the `bootstrap.php` file.
+PSR-4 autoloading has been set up for the following folders:
+- `./database/migrations/`
+- `./database/seeds/`

+## database
+This folder houses all of your migrations and seeds.

 # Installed packages and dependencies
 This boilerplate app setup comes with several backend packages and technologies that hopefully will give your future application a bit more of structure, and makes it overall easier to develop it.